Donjella/donjella.github.io/_posts/2025-04-20-secure-contact-form-guide.md

 5. Rate limiting - Prevents flooding and DDoS attempts
 6. Server-side validation - Final authoritative check

 Implementing a multi-layered security approach greatly strengthens protection against spam and phishing.
-A study in Computers & Security found that combining content filtering with behavioural analysis reduced false negatives by up to 55 percent (Zhou & Zhang, 2023).
-Similarly, research from the Future Technologies Conference 2024 showed that multi-factor authentication lowered unauthorized access risks by over 99.99 percent (Muir, Brown & Girma, 2024).
+A study in Computers & Security found that combining content filtering with behavioural analysis reduced false negatives by up to 55% (Zhou & Zhang, 2023).
+Similarly, research from the Future Technologies Conference 2024 showed that multi-factor authentication lowered unauthorized access risks by over 99.99%  (Muir, Brown & Girma, 2024).
 These results support using layered defences such as CAPTCHA, honeypots, rate limiting, and server-side validation.
 If one measure fails, others remain in place.
 Unlike many tutorials that rely on a single technique, our modular and well-documented approach combines multiple methods to improve security without sacrificing usability.

 ## 5. Project Implementation Plan